Kraken VS Gemini: Crypto Exchange Comparison

 What makes the cryptocurrency industry so dynamic?
 What lies behind the rapid expansion of the crypto market and why are more and more people investing and buying all these digital coins?
 Here, we’re talking about billions of coins being traded daily!

 Crypto enthusiasts have always been around, as early as the 1980s, but it all began in 2008 when Bitcoin was introduced to the public by Satoshi Nakamoto.
-He published a white paper called “Bitcoin: A Peer-to-Peer Electronic Cash System”, where he presented this digital coin as a revolutionary way to buy, sell, and trade online, within a decentralized system outside the jurisdiction of any governments or banks.
-Or so he thought.
+He published a white paper called “Bitcoin: A Peer-to-Peer Electronic Cash System”, where he presented this digital coin as a revolutionary way to buy, sell, and trade online, within a decentralized system.

 The next building block was to create a platform where these coins will be traded, namely, a crypto exchange.
 Software engineers interested in the crypto market saw this as a great way to profit so during the last few years, their number has doubled, if not tripled.
 Traders are having a hard time choosing which one would suit them best.